Fatah–Hamas reconciliation process: 2022 agreement

-Israel–Hamas war
+Gaza war

-Following the outbreak of the Israel–Hamas war in October 2023 and the Israeli invasion of the Gaza Strip, the Palestinian Authority in Ramallah and the Hamas leadership decided to try to form a unity government to plan for the eventual reconstruction of the Gaza Strip.
+Following the outbreak of the Gaza war in October 2023 and the Israeli invasion of the Gaza Strip, the Palestinian Authority in Ramallah and the Hamas leadership decided to try to form a unity government to plan for the eventual reconstruction of the Gaza Strip.
 In February 2024, Palestinian Prime Minister Mohammad Shtayyeh publicly called on Hamas to enter into unity negotiations with Fatah in order to facilitate the reconstruction of Gaza after the war.

 In late July 2024, Fatah and Hamas met in Beijing under the auspices of the government of the People's Republic of China to conduct national unity negotiations for three days, ending in leaders of both parties signing on 23 July a joint statement "aimed at ending division and strengthening unity".
 Twelve other Palestinian factions also participated in the negotiations.

 On 9 October, Hamas and Fatah officials met again in Cairo to discuss post-war governance of the Gaza Strip.
-Following weeks of negotiation, Palestinian officials announced in December that Hamas and Fatah were close to agreeing to form a technocratic committee to govern the Gaza Strip after the Israel–Hamas war.
+Following weeks of negotiation, Palestinian officials announced in December that Hamas and Fatah were close to agreeing to form a technocratic committee to govern the Gaza Strip after the Gaza war.

+In early 2026, it was reported that Fatah and Hamas were negotiating about a possible dismantling of Hamas government in the Gaza Strip so as to allow the Palestinian authority to receive international legitimacy as the body that would rule over the strip and oversee its reconstruction.
+No progress was reported throughout 2026 in Fatah-Hamas negotiations, and in May of that year, Hamas leadership called on Fatah to formulate joint strategy regarding the future of Palestine.